Politicians look to make hay at Kentucky Derby

 “They don’t have signs saying, ‘I vote in Nicholas County,’” said Doug Alexander, who was press secretary for Wallace Wilkinson when he was Kentucky’s governor.

+Kentucky House Minority Floor Leader Rocky Adkins, another leading Democratic gubernatorial contender, said it’s a chance to make brief connections that might make lasting impressions with voters.
+He saw it as a chance to gauge how he’s faring with voters as he waded through the crowds.

+“You kind of get a sense of the amount of on-the-ground support you’ve got,” he said.

-The more gentrified sections of Churchill are where politicians tend to gravitate.
+The more gentrified sections of Churchill are where many politicians tend to gravitate.

 There, politicians have a chance to hang out with the well-heeled — people who can make generous donations to campaigns and introduce them to others so inclined.
 It’s also a chance promote the state to business prospects that could bring jobs and tax revenue.